 Back when I was a broke college kid and was still a tobacco consumer, few tobacco products provided a better value than Parodi cigars.
 Yes, they were machine-made.
-However, they were mechanically bunched and wrap with robust and smokey fire-cured Kentucky/Tennesse broadleaf tobacco.
-These rugged little stoogies wouldn’t get too far in a beauty contest, but they were solidly constructed.
-Mimicked the rustic tuscano cigars smoked in Spaghetti Westerns.
+However, they were mechanically bunched and wrapped with robust and Smokey fire-cured Kentucky/Tennessee broadleaf tobacco.
+These rugged little stogies wouldn’t get too far in a beauty contest, but they were solidly constructed.
+Mimicked the rustic Toscano cigars smoked in Spaghetti Westerns.
 There was only one brick-and-mortar locational locally that sold these drug-store treasures happen to be CVS.
 This all changed in 2014 when CVS elected to stop selling tobacco products altogether in the name of promoting health.
 Sure there was still the internet, with the complexities of shipping cigars across state lines (tax-wise and legally) it was far from an ideal option.
 I was far from the only one frustrated with this decision made by corporate.
 In 2015, CVS speculated a slight drop in sales was connected to the corporate ban on tobacco sales.

 It is understandable for a firm to strive to convey a consistent message.
 There is a fair amount of hypocrisy in a healthcare store selling tobacco.
 Eliminating tobacco makes sense, only if you stop selling all the other unhealthy products sold at CVS locations.
 Examples ranging from soda, energy drinks, candy, and liquor.
 Also, one cannot forget powerful opioid narcotics.
 Granted, there is purportedly “safe” way to ingest such medications.
 Why not take a stand against the addiction crisis currently plaguing America if the company is so concerned about public health?
 Needless to say, there is certainly an asymmetry in CVS as a corporation’s advocacy for public health.
 Bringing the whole rhetoric of voluntarily choosing to stop selling tobacco into question.
 Even leading the incredulous skeptics among us to question the organization’s true intentions.